Javascript on your browser is not enabled.

 Section 2: The "Build" Guide

-For CTOs building in-house enterprise conversational AI platforms in India, here is the blueprint to fine-tune open-source models for Vernacular performance.
+For CTOs building in-house enterprise conversational AI platforms in India, relying heavily on older fine-tuning methods (like QLoRA on large models) is no longer the most efficient path for real-time voice.

-The Dataset: Don't scrape random websites.
+The Dataset: When domain-specific fine-tuning is still necessary, don't scrape random websites.
 Use high-quality, cleansed datasets from AI4Bharat:

 Section 3: Voice-First UX Design